-Centerline Biomedical has raised $9.6M in financing since inception.
+Centerline Biomedical has raised $13.58M in medical device investments since inception.

 Our funding sources encompass:

 - G2 Group Ventures

 - The Ohio Third Frontier Technology Validation and Start-up Fund (TVSF)

 - The Great Lakes Innovation and Development Enterprise (GLIDE)

 - The Ohio Third Frontier Commercialization Acceleration Loan Fund (CALF)

 We are currently in the middle of our Series B campaign with a goal of raising $15M.

 We continue to welcome conversations with those interested in helping us reach our goals.
 If you're interested in discussing this medical device investment opportunity, please contact us today.
 For a better understanding of our innovative IOPS system and its many benefits for patients and caregivers, please download our whitepaper

 Centerline believes that the addressable market for the initial application of IOPS technology is substantial due to the continued growth of minimally-invasive endovascular techniques, which are rapidly outpacing the current, more invasive aortic procedures.
 In addition, as graft technology advances, traditional endovascular procedures are beginning to trend towards increased complexity and procedure time.
 What does this mean for healthcare systems?